 The second disadvantage is that you are responsible for the maintenance of the system.

-Obviously the solar panels< and inverters will have a warranty and you should have a workmanship warranty from the solar company that installs your panels but often solar companies will be reluctant to help you after a system is installed.
 Sometimes solar panel and inverter manufacturers will require you to test equipment if you believe it is faulty and sometimes they will want you to post it to them for them to test before they determine if the faulty is a warrantable claim.
 All of these things usually get sorted out but it is a bit of a drag and solar installation companies are sometimes slow to help because there is no revenue to be made from helping you once your solar is installed (HINT Use good brands of solar panels and inverters and these issues will be quite rare and fairly painless to sort out if they happen.

 SolarReviews last word on the lease vs buy solar debate: